-ALiCE This program teaches the community about the options and mental mindset they can have during a crisis on campus.
+ALICE This program teaches the community about the options and mental mindset they can have during a crisis on campus.
 ALiCE is an acronym which stands for Alert, Lockdown, Inform, Counter, Evacuate.
 The program lasts forty-five minutes to one hour.
 UA's AliCE program was selected for the 2018 Best Practice in Educational Activities Award, by NASPA Student Affairs Administrators in Higher Education, Campus Safety and Violence Prevention Knowledge Community.
 Early College Orientation This campus safety lecture is provided to Akron Public School students participating in the Early College Program.
 Female Self Defense Course This program is a modified version of the program P.R.O.T.E.C.T: (Personal Response Option and Tactically Effective Counter Techniques).
 The program teaches easy to learn techniques for safety and self-defense.
 International New Student Orientation This program provides international students information about safety on and off campus.
 The program also explains law enforcement and driving responsibilities.
 Lockdown Drills This State mandated program is presented to the Early College Program.
 Mental Health and Wellness Program This program addresses mental health issues on campus and raises awareness about available resources and inspiring future mental health advocacy initiatives.
 The program, sponsored by the Women's Resource Center, the Multicultural Center and the Counseling Center, is open to all students, and employees.
 New Faculty Orientation UAPD provides an overview of the police department, including services and personal safety tips.
 Orientation also includes sexual harassment and Title IX training.
 New Student Orientation This program is provided to parents who participate in the orientation process at the University.
 UAPD provides a department overview, safety tips for property and person; tips for protecting property by marking and engraving those items.
 Office Safety This program discusses how to arrange your office to allow for safety, including: how to deescalate an agitated person; how to keep valuables safe; and how to describe a suspicious person.
 Sexual Assault and Awareness Program This program is included in the alcohol awareness programs.
 Issues related to consent and acquaintance rape are discussed.

 Sexual Assault and Violence Prevention Workshop This workshop, sponsored by several campus organizations, is designed to equip women with some practical tools to help them effectively reduce the risk of sexual assault and to address some of the trauma from being sexually assaulted or experiencing an attempted sexual assault.
 It is typically led by a counselor or faculty member interested in gender-based violence prevention.
 UAPD Safety Programs These programs give participants an overview of UAPD and safety tips for on and off campus living and personal safety tips, including how to identify a suspicious person, location and use of campus safety phones and the availability of the campus escort.
 Coffee with a Cop Near the beginning of the fall and spring semesters UAPD provides coffee at various locations across campus including the Jean Hower Taber Student Union and Bierce Library.
 The informal welcome table allows students and employees to meet UAPD and officers from other agencies and have questions addressed.
+Landlord Mingles UAPD participated in landlord mingles whereas local landlords are invited quarterly to get together to discuss off-campus problems and solutions for safe off-campus living.